kdnk/obsidian-hierarchy/README.md

 The plugin offers two main settings:

-1. **Full Path for Tabs**:
+1. **Obsidian Hierarchy for Tabs**:

-    - Enable this setting to display the full path of the file in the tab headers.
+    - Enable this setting to display the hierarchy of the file in the tab headers.
     - Disable this setting to only display the file name.

-2. **Full Path for Backlinks**:
+2. **Obsidian Hierarchy for Backlinks**:
-    - Enable this setting to display the full path of the file in the backlinks panel.
+    - Enable this setting to display the hierarchy of the file in the backlinks panel.
     - Disable this setting to only display the file name.

 ### How to Use

-Once the plugin is enabled and configured through the settings tab, the tab headers and backlinks will automatically show either the full path or just the file name based on your settings.
+Once the plugin is enabled and configured through the settings tab, the tab headers and backlinks will automatically show either the hierarchy or just the file name based on your settings.

 ## Support